 Mindfulness is a practice that is growing in popularity in the west and can be considered as ‘the results gained from a successful meditation practice integrated into every aspect of the practitioner’s waking life.’
 Therefore, it is the intentional and non-judgmental focus of attention, or awareness on one’s own feelings, thoughts, emotions, experiences, and the immediate surrounding environment in each and every moment- without judgment regarding ‘right or wrong,’ and ‘good or bad.’
 The most important characteristic of this is that the mind is focused on the present moment and thus avoids the wasted time of rehashing the past or searching into possible futures.

-This is further training the mind to be able to concentrate for longer and longer periods of time, thus avoiding the time lost through distractions when trying to complete any task.
-Improved concentration and focused attention to detail during any endeavor will ensure a better-quality completion of any task at hand.
-A greater sense of satisfaction with the outcome will be achieved compared to if the mind was wandering around freely giving attention to any unwelcome distracting thoughts that may arise.
+Mindfulness trains the mind to be able to concentrate for longer and longer periods of time, thus avoiding the time lost through distractions when trying to complete any task.
+Improved concentration and focused attention to detail during any endeavor ensure a better-quality completion of any task.
+A greater sense of satisfaction with outcomes will be achieved compared to if the mind was wandering around freely giving attention to any unwelcomed and distracting thoughts.

 The mind can be considered a muscle in the respect that a concentrated effort to maximize each of their potentials is required for both to excel in either concentration or sports.